-Scientists from ETH Zurich have reported a bacterial genome created entirely by a computer algorithm.
+Scientists from ETH Zurich have reported a bacterial genome created entirely by using a computer algorithm.
 The findings were published on 2 April in the Proceedings of the National Academy of Sciences (1).
 The new genome, named Caulobacter ethensis-2.0, is not a living organism yet but exists as a bundle of DNA.
 Nonetheless, the achievement represents a huge step towards so-called synthetic life.

 The latest research builds upon previous work of American genetics pioneer Craig Venter, who was the first to chemically synthesise the genome of a bacterium, although, the feat took 10 years to achieve.
 Whereas Venter and his team made an exact copy, the new computer-generated genome contains an entirely new set of genes generated by an algorithm.